Internships

 Internship Calendar

-Session | Program Dates | Applications Accepted From |
+| Session | Program Dates | Applications Accepted From |

-Summer 2025 | June 3 – August 12 | Applications closed |
+| Fall 2025 | August 15 – December 10 | Applications closed |

-Fall 2025 | August 15 – December 10 | April 1 – April 22 |
+| Fall 2026 | August 18 – December 10 | April 1 – April 22, 2026 |

 Accommodation Fees

-Room and board is provided to interns at a discounted rate of $1,200 per month, equivalent to 50% of the standard cost.
+Room and board are provided to interns at a discounted rate of $1,200 per month, equivalent to 50% of the standard cost.
 Accommodation fees are inclusive of shared dormitory style accommodation on campus, with internet access and three meals a day in our dining hall.
 The Island School covers visa fees, airport transfers from Rock Sound Airport (airport code ‘RSD’), training and professional development.
 Based on program-specific schedules, interns may have the opportunity to experience kayaking, snorkeling, scuba diving, community engagement, and island exploration.

 Financial Assistance

 Limited financial assistance is available to cover a part or all of the Accommodation Fees.
 This is a very competitive merit and need-based selection process, with priority given to Bahamian candidates.
-Please submit an essay addressing the following to be considered: how will the internship benefit you and your future career goals, why are you applying for financial aid, and how much financial aid is required for you to participate?
+Please submit an essay addressing the following to be considered: how the internship will benefit you and your future career goals, why you are applying for financial aid, and how much financial aid is required for you to participate.
 Upload this document along with the rest of your application through our application portal (link at the bottom of this page).
 Decisions regarding financial aid will be delivered following an interview process.

 Application Instructions